mr-anansi/park-my-bike/README.md

 This project was the result of a 48-hour paired hackathon challenge in which we were instructed to create an app that utilised one or more restful APIs.

-@jonnysfarmer and I worked on this project.
+My classmate Jonny and I worked on this project.
 As we both wanted the challenge of working with resources we hadn’t used up until this point, we decided a map-based app would be a great foundation.

 Together we created 'Park My Bike', an app that allows the user to locate parking space for their bicycle.